DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0-rc/objects/degree.html.md

         string (limited to 2 characters), required if degree is from the UK
       </p>
       <p class="govuk-body">
         The grade of the degree.
-Coded according to <a href="https://www.hesa.ac.uk/collection/c24053/e/degclss">HESA degree class field</a>
+Coded according to
+        <a href="/reference-data/v2025.0-rc/grade.html">degree class reference data specification</a>.
       </p>
       <p class="govuk-body">
         Example: <code>02</code>